Chief Executive Officer, UVSheltron

 (d) The purchase and installation of technologies to reduce the spread of infectious disease.

-Note: No MDHHS guidance has been issued regarding Section 318, and the specific nursing homes that will be eligible for the funding are not yet known.
+Note: The specific nursing homes that will be eligible for the funding are not yet known.

 - Surface Disinfection: UVSheltron has several types of surface disinfection devices to augment exiting cleaning crews for enhanced SARS-COV-2 preventative disinfection and COVID cleanup: